gseidler/The-MSX-Red-Book/the_msx_red_book.md

 If the exponent is outside the range 10^-1 to 10^14 the number is presented in exponential form.
 In this case the decimal point is placed after the first digit and the exponent is converted from binary and follows the mantissa.

-An alternative entry point to the routine exists at 3426H for the "PRINT USING" statement handler.
+An alternative entry point to the routine exists at 3426H for the "`PRINT USING`" statement handler.
 With this entry point the number of characters to prefix the decimal point is supplied in register B, the number of characters to point fix it in register C and a format byte in register A:

        7     6     5     4     3     2     1     0
     +-----------------------------------------------+